texastribune/data-visuals-guides/build-a-graphic.md

 ##[newsapps-graphics-kit](https://github.com/texastribune/newsapps-graphic-kit)

 This is the generator for all of our graphics.
-You'll use this for pretty much everything- unless you're making a huge app in which case you'll use the Apps Kit.
+You'll use this for pretty much everything- unless you're making a huge app in which case you'll use the [newsapps-app-kit](https://github.com/texastribune/newsapps-app-kit).
 Clone this onto your desktop or into your trib folder so you don't have to dig for it every time you start a project.

 Copy the contents of this folder into your new project folder in newsapps-dailies.
 Delete the `.git` folder in there, so github doesn't get mad (github will make a new git folder when you push your folder up with the newsapps-dailies).
 If you don't know how to find hidden files, follow [this tutorial](http://ianlunn.co.uk/articles/quickly-showhide-hidden-files-mac-os-x-mavericks/).